ZHaskell/docs/Z-IO/BIO-Streaming.md

     push_ inp = do
         -- push to node A first
         x <- pushA inp
-        -- if node A produces output, push to node B -- otherwise hold
-        case x of Just x' -> pushB x'
+        -- if node A produces output, push to node B, otherwise hold case x of Just x' -> pushB x'
                   _       -> return Nothing
     pull_ = do